soichiroy/dyRank/README.md

 <!-- badges: end -->

-The goal of `dyRank` is to estimate rating of players based on rank-ordered data with time-index.
+The goal of `dyRank` is to estimate the dynamic rating of players based on rank-ordered data with time-index.

 ## Installation